 Information on support available from StudyLink can be found on the student loans and allowances page.

 Withdrawing from courses and StudyLink

-Throughout Trimester 3, keep in mind that withdrawing from courses may affect your student loan support (student loan living costs, student allowance, course related costs) if StudyLink no longer recognise you as a full-time student.
+When considering withdrawing from classes, keep in mind that this may affect your student loan support (student loan living costs, student allowance, course related costs) if StudyLink no longer recognise you as a full-time student.
 Full-time study is defined by StudyLink as being enrolled in at least 48 points in one trimester OR 96 points in two or more trimesters in the same loan period.
 If you are concerned about losing this support, contact email@example.com before withdrawing to discuss your options first.

 As StudyLink view late withdrawals as fail grades, withdrawing from courses may also affect your future student loan entitlements, this continues to apply and there has been no relaxation of the rules.
 StudyLink requires students to have passed more than half of their study in the past 5 years to be eligible for a student loan.
 If you are withdrawing due to exceptional circumstances affecting your ability to study, you can appeal to Studylink to have this paper disregarded from their calculations.
 More information can be found on the StudyLink website.